LF-Decentralized-Trust/project-proposals/proposals/project-smoot.md

 An implementation of this version of DLT interoperability is located in the following github location:
 [https://github.com/wanchain/Stellar-EEA-Compliant-Interoperability](https://github.com/wanchain/Stellar-EEA-Compliant-Interoperability)

-The Smoot project maintainers can also have access to EEA private repositories as members or subject matter experts.
+The Smoot project maintainers have access to EEA private repositories as members and subject matter experts.

 # Slack, Discord, or Telegram